"A creative and performing tour de force" Lesley Duncan, Poetry Editor, The Herald.

 electrifying'. '…a life-enriching event.'. '…spectacular'.

 Summer Snow is an EP of 4 pieces worked on with the amazing saxophonist, Steve Kettley.
 A great album for listening to whilst on the road.
-Download it from the numerous sites on the web.

 "He gave a piano recital of his own music in Poznan and was heroic: the piano was falling to bits.
 As it shed parts of itself he just kept on playing.
 If the whole thing had collapsed I reckon that he would have continued and that we would still have heard music."
 Tom Hubbard